MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

 1. We can also fix the implicit conversion warning by changing the table structure.

-    To attempt to fix the index, copy and paste the query below into a new query window, to change the column's data type.
+    To attempt to fix the index, copy and paste the query below into a **New query window**, to change the column's data type.
 Attempt to execute the query, by selecting **Execute** or pressing <kbd>F5</kbd>.

     ```sql
     ALTER TABLE [HumanResources].[Employee] ALTER COLUMN [NationalIDNumber] INT NOT NULL;